bryan-gilbert/may14/docs/stage1/server.md

 ```

-Return to your development machine and open another terminal session and test logging on as as the new user.
-Try out ```sudo``` too.
+Return to your development machine and open another terminal session and test logging on as as the new (sudo-capable) user.

 > On your development workstation:
 ```
-# on dev
 echo Log into server $SERVER as user ssh may14@$SERVER
 ```
-(recall SERVER was setup on your dev instance above)
+(recall SERVER was setup above.
+It is the IP address of your server)

 > On the server check that user can use ```sudo```
 ```
-# on the server
+# on the server you are now the new user.
+Test sudo
 sudo su
 # enter the user password to become sudoer
 ```

+## Securing ssh access to the server
 At this point you have a new server with a new user which can log on and run sudo commands.
 Let's secure the access via ssh
 - change the ssh port to 8201 (choose a different port as you wish)
 - disable password log on